O Shopping: Closure

 O Shopping stopped broadcasting on ABS-CBN Channel 2 on April 21, 2020, due to the COVID-19 pandemic and the enhanced community quarantine in Luzon.
 The channel also suspended its operations on digital terrestrial television and Cignal.
 O Shopping was affected by the shutdown of ABS-CBN on May 5 of the same year, due to the cease-and-desist order issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida caused by the expiration of ABS-CBN's legislative franchise.

-On July 8, 2020, ABS-CBN released a statement that O Shopping would cease operations towards the end of 2020, and CJ-ENM has decided to move out of business completely.
+On July 8, 2020, ABS-CBN released a statement that O Shopping would cease operations towards the end of 2020, and CJ-ENM had decided to go out of business completely.
 The retrenchment of employees was held on August 7.
 O Shopping ceased its operations on Sky Cable and iWantTFC on November 1, 2020.
-Meanwhile, the official online store website operated a "Good-BUY Sale" online promo event which lasted until November 15 and ceased on the day.
+Meanwhile, the official online store website operated a "Good-BUY Sale" online promo event which lasted until November 15.

+O Shopping resumed its airing, this time via Kapamilya Channel, the interim replacement of ABS-CBN, on July 20, 2020.
+The show concluded its broadcast on October 31, 2020.
+It was replaced by Movie Central Presents on its timeslot on November 1, 2020.